breck7/thebook/readme.md

 Section 3: Tree Notation and Hardware Implications Section 4: Tree Notation and Connections with MathDSLs and the Physical Sciences

+## Before you begin

+Keep in mind that Tree Notation is still a very early idea.
+It is likely that while working with it you will come up with novel ideas, better terms, and useful tricks!
+It will be a journey for both the readers of this book and the author(s).
+Do please share pull requests to make this book better.
+Feel *ownership* of these ideas.
+You are on the cutting edge.
+If you have "aha" moments about new useful tricks, please share!
+If you hit things you think aren't clear or could be better, improve them!
+Maybe you even think the name "Tree Notation" is a misnomer, and if so, invent something better!
+Tree Notation is *not* a trademark or a patent.
+Tree Notation is *not* a company.
+It is *not* a marketing ploy.
+It is an *idea*, in its earliest stages, and will only be useful if people like you improve it and make it so.

-## Section 1: Building a Tree Notation Library in an Existing Language
+# Section 1: Building a Tree Notation Library in an Existing Language

+#### Introduction

 So you are intrigued by Tree Notation, but you only program in the MonkeyBanana Programming Language and have a hard time grasping how this could be useful.
 This Section will walk you through creating your own general purpose library to read, write, parse, and compile a Tree Language.

+### Meet Nursinos

 In this Section we will role play as a software consultancy shop.

-One day your favorite customer, Nursino's—("get the door, it's Nursino's!"), has come in and said "Help!
+One day your favorite customer, Nursinos—("get the door, it's Nursinos!"), has come in and said "Help!
 We have a ton of web pages to manage but our nurses doesn't have time for complicated tech and we need a way to make it simpler for them.
 All our devices run MonkeyBanana, so whatever you build needs to work with that."

-Your firm, a savvy group of expert MonkeyBanana Programmers, have a hunch that this "Tree Notation" thing you've seen get 5 or 6 upvotes on Reddit might be exactly what they need.
+Your firm, a savvy group of expert MonkeyBanana Programmers, has a hunch that this "Tree Notation" thing you've seen get 5 or 6 upvotes on Reddit might be exactly what they need.
 The only problem is there is no way to work with Tree Notation in the MonkeyBanana Programming Language.

 That is, until you come along.
 You know now is the time to make the MonkeyBanana Tree Notation library.

-You know that Nurino's has a lot of web pages and their nurses are busy with non-tech things and need an easier way to manage them all.
+You know that Nursinos has a lot of web pages and their nurses are busy with non-tech things and need an easier way to manage them all.
 You also know that in the future they are going to have more and more web pages, and that this is a problem they are going to have for a long time, so it makes sense to not rush out a hacky solution but to think from first principles and do it right.

-You take a look at one of the pages on Nursino's website:
+You take a look at one of the pages on Nursinos website:

-`<title>Nurino's Services Offerered</title>
+`<title>Nursinos Services Offered</title>
 <p>Here is a list of home nursing services we offer</p>
 <table>
  <thead>